 TANJA VUKASOVIC (Parent)

 My name is Liam Jenkins.
 I joined De La Salle College in Year 7.
-In 2019 I am serving as College Captain.
+In 2019 I was serving as College Captain.

 I am immensely honoured to be chosen by my cohort and teachers to lead the school in 2019.
 Being a Student Leader is a great privilege and knowing I have the school community’s trust and support means a great deal to me.

 I came to De La Salle from St Kevin's Primary School, Ormond.
 One of my fondest memories whilst attending St Kevin's took place on my last day of school - participating in the St Kevin's tradition of running through a guard of honour, created by all St Kevins' students.
 This memory has left a distinct imprint in my mind because it was a time where I had mixed emotions with sadness of leaving the comfort of my primary school and with the excitement for the next chapter of my schooling life - high school.

 St Kevin's gave me opportunities to prepare my leadership skills through roles such as Class Captain, SRC and Sports Captain.
 This enabled me to give speeches and presentations at assemblies and also when representing the school in the wider community.
 St Kevin’s gave me the Catholic education qualities and principles that have shaped the way I present myself to others and helped grow me as a person and as a leader.